 1. Unrealistic Expectations

-These questions around your expectations might seem ridiculous when you see them written down, but often they exist subconsciously.
-Try to uncover those rules and expectations that lie beneath the surface of your mind to understand more about how you operate within a romantic relationship.
+These questions around your expectations may seem ridiculous when you see them written down, but often they exist subconsciously.
+Try to uncover those rules and expectations that lie beneath the surface of your mind to understand more about how you operate within a relationship.

 2. A Lack of Intimacy

-So, one thing that makes relationships hard is that intimacy can be challenging.
+So, one factor that makes a relationship difficult is that intimacy can be challenging.
 Without working on one’s emotional vulnerability and offering space for one’s partner, the relationship is bound to feel like a chore rather than a source of love and affection.

 3. Unresolved Emotional Baggage

 We are at our most vulnerable in intimate relationships.

 As exciting and joyous as they can be, they can also bring up unresolved emotions, baggage, and unhealed wounds.